AFKFromKeyboard/SnakeNN/README.md

     > python3 snake_ia_no_interface.py

-To start at generation 10 :
+To start at generation 10 :   #requires to have generated the 9th generation in the same folder (GENERATION9.json)

     > python3 snake_ia_no_interface.py 10